physrisk/website-source/articles/2014/vygintas-gontis-penn-efekto-triumfas-europoje.md

 1](#attachment_2624), and then
 you can get acquainted with our observations.

-![Fig.
-1: Penn effect.
-Scatter plot of World countries in the plane (LOGGDPpercapitaPPP\_USD, LOGPriceLevel).](/uploads/2014/penn-effect-world-en.jpg " Penn effect.
+![Fig.  1: Penn effect.
+Scatter plot of World countries in the plane (LOGGDPpercapitaPPP\_USD, LOGPriceLevel).]({static}/uploads/2014/penn-effect-world-en.jpg "Penn effect.
 Scatter plot of World countries in the plane (LOGGDPpercapitaPPP\_USD, LOGPriceLevel)."){#attachment_2624}

 Looking at the world scatter plot for the pair of variables (LogGDPper